 He could not believe she was still making excuses for him.
 "I said horrible things!"

 "Well, I deserved them, Ichigo.
 I killed you," she said sharply, silencing him.
 "If it wasn't for me, if I didn't need saving, you would still be alive."

 The revelation was startling.
-For a moment, he did not understand why she would blame herself for a circumstance not of her making, then, recalling his mother and how he felt when she died, he understood.
-"It was never your fault," he told her, even though he knew he could not completely convince her, he had to try, "Urahara told me there would be consequences.
+For a moment, he could not understand why she would blame herself for a circumstance not of her making, then, recalling his mother and how he felt when she died, he understood.
+"It was never your fault," he told her, even though he knew he could not completely convince her, he had to try.
+"Urahara told me there would be consequences.
 When I told him I would do anything, I meant what I said.
 And even if you didn't need saving, I would still find myself in this position sooner or later because all I want is to..."
 A sudden realization came to him; it was the answer he had been searching for the whole time.
 He could not believe how obvious it really was: He was a protector, down to his name, down to his core.
 "All I want is to keep protecting everyone."

 Rukia began to weep.
 Warn, earnest tears began to flow down her cheeks unchecked.
 Ichigo was taken aback.
 He had seen her shed lone tears here and there, but he had never seen her cry before.
 Rukia had always been, in his mind, too strong and perhaps too stubborn for tears, yet there she was, crying for him.

 "You sacrificed too much," she said between her sobs.

 He shook his head and gently wiped her tears away with his thumb.
 "No, Rukia, I didn't lose my life, I gained power to protect those I love," he corrected her and believed every word.

 "You are suffering because of that."